-To be eligible to receive CAIS program benefits, you must meet all of the established deadlines.
+To be eligible to receive CAIS program benefits, you must meet all of the deadlines established by your CAIS Administration.
 You can choose not to participate in the program for one year.
 However, you must meet all of the deadlines for the following year, or you will not be able to participate in the CAIS program for the next two program years.

-If you received an interim payment for the 2004 program year, you must meet all of the above deadlines, or you will be required to pay back the interim payment.
+If you received an interim payment for the 2005 program year, you must meet all of the above deadlines, or you will be required to pay back the interim payment.

-Do not send deposits or payments for the CAIS program administrative cost share (ACS) with your income tax return.
+Do not send payments for the CAIS program administrative cost share (ACS), or any other monies related to the CAIS program, with your income tax return.
 The CRA will credit any cheques you include with your income tax return to your income tax account.

-For provinces where the CAIS program is not federally delivered, deadlines may differ from the ones listed above.
-Please contact your provincial CAIS Program Administration for more information.
+The provincially delivered CAIS program deadlines may differ from one another.
+Please contact your provincial CAIS Administration for more information.
 See page 10 for contact information.

-If any of the dates mentioned above falls on a Saturday, Sunday, or statutory holiday, you have until the next business day to file Form T1163 (Statement A) and the CAIS Program Supplementary Information form, or to make your CAIS program deposit.
+If any of the deadline dates falls on a Saturday, Sunday, or statutory holiday, you have until the next business day to submit the information required to meet that deadline.